The Ultimate Guide to Visiting Frigiliana, Spain

 The rooms at El Torreon 109 have stunning decorations and are equipped with double beds, a private bathroom, a flat-screen TV, and free WiFi.
 Some of them also include air conditioning.

-The B&B also offers a continental breakfast every day and has a great swimming pool with a sunbed area on the rooftop.
+The B&B also offers a continental breakfast daily and has a great swimming pool with a sunbed area on the rooftop.

 📌 Check out availability and prices at El Torreon 109 here